-- Audit errors are assigned when data in the medical record differs from what was reported or data found in the medical record was not reported.
+- Audit errors are assigned when data in the medical record differs from what was reported, data found in the medical record was not reported, or the data was reported not in accordance with the CIBMTR Forms Instruction Manual.
 Auditors make all data corrections in the Research Database, and the transplant center is provided with a record of each change made to forms.

 - Missing documentation errors are assigned when data cannot be verified by a source document at the time of audit.
 Attempts are made during and post-audit to acquire the missing documentation.
-For more information, see Missing Documentation Follow-up section below.
+For more information, see Recipient Level Summary Findings and Post-Audit Follow-up sections below.